wp-plugins/alligator-popup/readme.txt

 #### Shortcode:
 Add a popup shortcode where you would like a link to appear within your post or page text.
 The shortcode has parameters for url, height and width and should be in the format:

-`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="1" ]Link Text[/popup]`
+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="yes" ]Link Text[/popup]`

 Include your own Link Text and values for the url and the width & height of the popup.

 If no values are entered for height and width, defaults of 400px are used for the width & height of the popup window.

-Scrollbars are enabled by default.
-If you do not want scrollbars on your popup window, use `scrollbars="0"` in the shortcode.
+Scrollbars are enabled by default and will show if the scrollbars parameter is not added to the shortcode.
+If you do not want scrollbars on your popup window, add the scrollbars parameter with the value "no" to the shortcode: `scrollbars="no"`

 #### HTML Link:
 Instead of using the shortcode you can include your link in the format: